- 1 Purpose

-Information System Owners and/or project managers responsible for the implementation of new systems must consult with the Manager (Enterprise Information Management Services) prior to implementation of a new system to determine the appropriate retention period for records and/or data to be captured and stored in that system.
+Information System Custodians and/or project managers responsible for the implementation of new systems must consult with the Manager (Enterprise Information Management Services) prior to implementation of a new system to determine the appropriate retention period for records and/or data to be captured and stored in that system.

-Information System Owners and the relevant ICT Managers responsible for the de-commissioning of a legacy system must consult with the Manager (Enterprise Information Management Services) to ensure that the records and/or data captured and stored in that system is retained for the required mandatory retention period.
+Information System Custodians and the relevant ICT Managers responsible for the de-commissioning of a legacy system must consult with the Manager (Enterprise Information Management Services) to ensure that the records and/or data captured and stored in that system is retained for the required mandatory retention period.
 Failure to comply with this requirement may be a breach of the Public Records Act 2002.

 4.6 Accessibility, Usability and Inclusive Design